-Victoria Saramago is an Assistant Professor of Hispanic and Luso-Brazilian Studies at the University of Chicago.
+Victoria Saramago is an assistant professor of Hispanic and Luso-Brazilian Studies at the University of Chicago.
 She holds a Ph.D. degree in Iberian and Latin American Cultures from Stanford University, as well as M.A. and B.A. degrees in Luso-Brazilian literatures from the Universidade do Estado do Rio de Janeiro.
-Her book, Fictional Environments: Mimesis, Deforestation, and Development in Latin America, is forthcoming in November 2020 with Northwestern University Press.
+Her book Fictional Environments: Mimesis, Deforestation, and Development in Latin America, published by Northwestern University Press, received the Roberto Reis Book Award in 2021.
 Fictional Environments investigates the growing rift between environments fictionally preserved in novels and the changes these same environments face in referential reality.
 It shows how novels have inspired the development of conservationist initiatives, how they have offered counterpoints to and dialogues with modernization projects, and how environmental aspects have composed the agendas of novelists as activists, politicians, and public intellectuals.
 She is the author of O duplo do pai: o filho e a ficção de Cristovão Tezza (São Paulo: É Realizações, 2013).
 She has also published articles in a range of topics, including transatlantic uses and meanings of the term sertão.
 Her research interests include Latin American literatures and cultures with a focus on Brazil, ecocriticism, fiction and fictionality studies, and autobiographical writings.

 Carolina Helena Timóteo de Oliveira